-3. Don’t get spun out: Heat can shrink, fade or yellow denim, and it can also cause damage to stretch denim fabrics that contain spandex or Lycra.
-The best way to dry jeans is by hanging them up to air dry.
+Exposing your jeans to direct heat in the dryer can shrink, fade or yellow denim, and it can also cause damage to stretch denim fabrics that contain spandex or Lycra.
 If you need to use a dryer, select a low or no heat cycle and use dryer balls to keep your jeans tumbling.
 The best way to dry jeans is by hanging them up to air dry:

 How often should you wash jeans?

 The frequency in which you wash your jeans depends on their soil level and how often they are worn.
 If you use your jeans for heavy-duty jobs (like construction or landscaping), or if you frequently wear jeans in warm, humid weather, you’ll probably want to wash your denim more often.
 If you wear designer jeans for work or casual outings, you can probably wash your jeans less often.

 Simply spot treat stains and let your jeans air out for at least 24 hours between wearings.
 That being said, always refer back to your jean manufacturer’s care instructions before determining how frequently you should wash your jeans.

 How to wash black jeans and prevent fading

 The guidelines for caring for black jeans are similar to those for most dark denim—use a gentle cycle with cold water, wash separately or with black clothes, turn the jeans inside out and use a detergent formulated for dark clothes.

 How to wash white jeans